 A republic is a government where the head of state is an elected president, rather than a hereditary monarch.

 A revolution is a period of significant and often dramatic political, social and/or economic change.
 The critical feature of a revolution is its concerted attempts to overthrow and replace the government.

-The Rhenish Republic was an independent, self-governing republic formed by separatists in western Germany in October 1923.
-It was not recognised by either the Weimar state or most European powers and was abandoned a year later.
+The Rhenish Republic was an independent, self-governing republic, formed by separatists in the Rhineland, western Germany in October 1923.
+It was not recognised by the Weimar state or most European powers and was abandoned a year later.

 Right-wing individuals or groups adopt a political position that is conservative or reactionary.
 Right-wing groups in Weimar Germany were nationalistic and sought the restoration of state and military power.

 The Ruhr is a region in western Germany, on the border with France.
 During World War I and the Weimar period the Ruhr was a vital industrial region, producing coal, steel and textiles.

 The Ruhrkampf was a campaign of passive resistance and strikes, launched to protest the 1923 occupation of the Ruhr by French and Belgian troops.

 The Ruhr occupation was a period between January 1923 and August 1925, when French and Belgian troops occupied the Ruhr.
 This occupation was a result of Germany’s failure to make quarterly reparations payments.

 The SA was a Nazi paramilitary brigade, formed in 1919 to wage street battles with political opponents, especially socialists.
 The SA was banned by the Weimar government until 1932.